arparn/weather_forecast/README.md

 ## Weather Forecast back-end

-This is back-end for my trial internship project: Weather Forecast web app.
+This is back-end part of my trial internship project: Weather Forecast web app.

 It is implemented on Java using Spring Boot framework.